WxTu/WAGE/README.md

 ## Preparation

 We adopt six datasets in total, including Cora, Citeseer, Pubmed, Amazon Computer, Amazon Photo, and Coauthor-CS.
 To train WAGE, the dataset should first be selected by configuring the "--dataset" parameter.
-Subsequently, the code can be executed using `main.py`, with the selected datasets being automatically downloaded from the DGL library.
+Subsequently, the code can be executed using `main.py`, with the selected datasets being automatically downloaded from the PYG library.

 ## Code Structure & Usage